top of page

 The email can wait a minute.
 The noise isn’t a threat.
 The moment doesn’t need drama.

-“Swerve” gives me just enough space to move from panic to perspective.
+That pause helps me move from panic to perspective.

 And in that space, I choose my response instead of letting my emotions choose it for me.